lowRISC/lowrisc-site/content/docs/debug-v0.3/overview.md

 processor:

- * With *run-control debugging* the developer controls the processor core by setting breakpoints and stepping through instruction.
+ * With *run-control debugging* the developer controls the processor core by setting breakpoints and stepping through instructions.
 This is what most people understand as debugging and `gdb` is probably the dominant tool for it.